tpolvinen/Agri/source/luonnos.md

 Agriculture 2.0: how the Internet of Things can revolutionize the farming sector http://blogs.worldbank.org/ic4d/agriculture-20-how-internet-things-can-revolutionize-farming-sector [@leeAgricultureHowInternet2017]

+*Strengthened linkages between farms, markets and consumers can be an important source of income growth and job creation in both rural and urban areas (Trends 10 and 12).
+Formal, structured supply chains increase the efficiency of product flows – from inputs to farmers, and food products to consumers – but have also been found to pose challenges to food security.
+140 Trends and Challenges @faoFutureFoodAgriculture2017*

 # OPINNÄYTETYÖN TARKOITUS, TAVOITE, TUTKIMUSKYSYMYKSET JA TUTKIMUSMENETELMÄT